Hongxia Wang, Baylor College of Medicine

 Yichi Niu, Baylor College of Medicine

-Yichi Niu joined the BPRI for a short period as a graduate researcher.
+Yichi Niu joined the BPRI for a short period as a graduate student researcher.
 He worked at the Zong Lab and helped the transcriptomic research team.

 Debra Murray, Baylor College of Medicine